vippsas/vipps-design-guidelines/vipps-app-icons/README.md

 <!-- START_METADATA
 ---
-title: Paymarks
+title: App icons
-sidebar_position: 20
+sidebar_position: 30
 pagination_next: null
 ---
 END_METADATA -->

-# Paymarks
+# App icons

 **Please note:** These guidelines will be revised.
 Contact us if you have questions.